 Read the monthly Writer in Residence column, and gain insights into a teen author's thoughts about writing and reading.

 Professional development programs

 Shift alt story is a new online course focusing on storytelling in a digital age.
 Designed as an introduction for professionals working with young adults, it is an interactive online learning community.

-This publishers' showcase gives the public the opportunity to hear directly from the publishers of youth literature.
-Highlights from the year are shared alongside their most anticipated titles in the forthcoming year.
+Hear directly from the publishers of youth literature at this showcase event to be held at the Library on 6 December.
+Highlights from the year are shared alongside publishers' most anticipated titles for the forthcoming year.

 Public and school library networks

 We regularly present on youth literature trends, recommendations and innovations at conferences and for partner organisations' development programs.

 - Centre for Youth Literature Strategic Plan 2014-16 / Annual report 2013

 - Keeping Young Australians Reading Report (2009)